voder-ai/eslint-plugin-traceability/CONTRIBUTING.md

 - `docs: update README` → no version change

 Common types: `feat`, `fix`, `docs`, `style`, `refactor`, `test`, `chore`, `ci`

+Because releases are driven by semantic-release and the CI/CD workflow on `main`, clear Conventional Commit messages are essential: they are the primary input used to decide whether a new release is published and what its version bump should be.

 ## Coding Style and Quality Checks